About PlumtreeHome / About Plumtree

 - Photo of the Month A feature that lets you examine an interesting local photo in detail.

-- Then and Now A new feature that shows the two photos of the same view of Plumtree, taken about 100 years apart.
+- Then and Now Two photos of the same view of Plumtree, taken about 100 years apart.

 - Planes over Plumtree A time-wasting feature that enables you to obtain details of civillian aircraft as they fly over Plumtree.